wforest/sd-ecs/readme.txt

 = What are the shortcode options? =

 * Basic shortcode: `[sdecs-list-events]`
-* cat - Show events from an event category `[ecs-list-events cat='festival']` or specify multiple categories `[ecs-list-events cat='festival, workshops']`
+* cat - Show events from an event category `[sdecs-list-events cat='festival']` or specify multiple categories `[sdecs-list-events cat='festival, workshops']`
 * limit - Total number of events to show.
-Default is 5. `[ecs-list-events limit='3']`
+Default is 5. `[sdecs-list-events limit='3']`
 * order - Order of the events to be shown.
 Value can be 'ASC' or 'DESC'.
 Default is 'ASC'.
-Order is based on event date. `[ecs-list-events order='DESC']`
+Order is based on event date. `[sdecs-list-events order='DESC']`
 * date - To show or hide date.
 Value can be 'true' or 'false'.
-Default is true. `[ecs-list-events eventdetails='false']`
+Default is true. `[sdecs-list-events eventdetails='false']`
 * venue - To show or hide the venue.
 Value can be 'true' or 'false'.
-Default is false. `[ecs-list-events venue='true']`
+Default is false. `[sdecs-list-events venue='true']`
 * excerpt - To show or hide the excerpt and set excerpt length.
-Default is false. `[ecs-list-events excerpt='true']` //displays excerpt with length 100 excerpt='300' //displays excerpt with length 300
+Default is false. `[sdecs-list-events excerpt='true']` //displays excerpt with length 100 excerpt='300' //displays excerpt with length 300
 * thumb - To show or hide thumbnail image.
-Default is false. `[ecs-list-events thumb='true']` //displays post thumbnail in default thumbnail dimension from media settings.
+Default is false. `[sdecs-list-events thumb='true']` //displays post thumbnail in default thumbnail dimension from media settings.
-* thumbsize - Specify the size of the thumbnail. `[ecs-list-events thumb='true' thumbsize='large']`
+* thumbsize - Specify the size of the thumbnail. `[sdecs-list-events thumb='true' thumbsize='large']`
-* thumbwidth / thumbheight - Customize the thumbnail size in pixels `[ecs-list-events thumb='true' thumbwidth='150' thumbheight='150']`
+* thumbwidth / thumbheight - Customize the thumbnail size in pixels `[sdecs-list-events thumb='true' thumbwidth='150' thumbheight='150']`
 * message - Message to show when there are no events.
 Defaults to 'There are no upcoming events at this time.'
 * viewall - Determines whether to show 'View all events' or not.
 Values can be 'true' or 'false'.
-Default to 'true' `[ecs-list-events cat='festival' limit='3' order='DESC' viewall='false']`
+Default to 'true' `[sdecs-list-events cat='festival' limit='3' order='DESC' viewall='false']`
 * contentorder - Manage the order of content with commas.
-Default to `title, thumbnail, excerpt, date, venue`. `[ecs-list-events cat='festival' limit='3' order='DESC' viewall='false' contentorder='title, thumbnail, excerpt, date, venue']`
+Default to `title, thumbnail, excerpt, date, venue`. `[sdecs-list-events cat='festival' limit='3' order='DESC' viewall='false' contentorder='title, thumbnail, excerpt, date, venue']`
 * month - Show only specific month (in YYYY-MM format).
-Type `'current'` for displaying current month only or `'next'` for next month. `[ecs-list-events cat='festival' month='2015-06']`
+Type `'current'` for displaying current month only or `'next'` for next month. `[sdecs-list-events cat='festival' month='2015-06']`
-* past - Show Outdated Events. `[ecs-list-events cat='festival' past='yes']`
+* past - Show Outdated Events. `[sdecs-list-events cat='festival' past='yes']`
-* key - Hide events when the start date has passed `[ecs-list-events cat='festival' key='start date']`
+* key - Hide events when the start date has passed `[sdecs-list-events cat='festival' key='start date']`
-* orderby - Change the ordering to the end date `[ecs-list-events orderby="enddate"]`
+* orderby - Change the ordering to the end date `[sdecs-list-events orderby="enddate"]`

 = How do I use this shortcode in a widget? =